Cobord/polynomial_subspaces/README.md

 This is behind the feature flag of bezier.

-If we want this then we can describe a 2d up to cubic Bezier curves with pairs of polynomials.
+If we want this then we can describe a 2d up to cubic Bezier curves with the pairs of polynomials above particularly using the Symmetrical Basis.
+This provides the conversion from the Bezier of the bezier_rs package which uses the control points rather than the component polynomials.
+After such a conversion, we can do all the manipulations on TwoPolynomials<R,P> as above.

 # Jacobi